Table of Contents

 • Preheat the oven to 350°F

 • Use a shallow-sided 9-inch glass pie plate.
 Place the pie crust in the plate and crimp the edges.
-(We double-folded the edges of the crust and then crimped them.)
+Double-folded the edges of the crust and then crimped.
 Poke the bottom of the pie crust to let air vent out.
 Prebake the crust for 10-12 minutes.

 • Allow to cool a bit then place the broccoli and cheese on the bottom of the pie crust.

-• In a medium bowl mix up the filling: milk, eggs, salt, pepper, and garlic.
+• In a medium bowl, mix the milk, eggs, salt, pepper, and garlic.
 Pour over the broccoli and cheese.

 • Bake for 40-45 minutes.
 Check if it's done by inserting a knife in the center.
 If it comes out clean, take the quiche out of the oven.